uccser/cs-field-guide/text/data-representation/data-representation-en.md

 And with 3 dots there would be 8 patterns

-{image dr-three-dot-combinations.png alt="Combinations of three dots"
+{image dr-three-dot-combinations.png alt="Combinations of three dots"}

 {comment}